-The U.S. Women’s National Team will play its second game of the 2017 Tournament of Nations against longtime rival Brazil on July 30 at Qualcomm Stadium in San Diego (5:00 PM PT; ESPN2).
+The U.S. Women’s National Team will play its second game of the 2017 Tournament of Nations against longtime rival Brazil on July 30 at SDCCU Stadium in San Diego (5:00 PM PT; ESPN2).

 Prior to the U.S. WNT Game, Japan will take on Australia as part of a double-header day of soccer.